MartyJek/RnD-Graduation-MJ/content/Minor DC - Digital Garden/Literature/Permacomputing Aesthetics.md

 # Reflection

-In this piece the authors
+In a near vengeful tone the authors of this piece strip apart the term of maximalist techno-aesthetics, 'aesthetics, that are the manifestation of technologies driven by the myth of perceptuaa term that defines the natural order of today's ICT world in which more pixels, more speed,

 ---